Eiji Kawashima

-Eiji Kawashima (川島 永嗣, Kawashima Eiji) is a Japanese professional footballer who plays as a goalkeeper for Ligue 1 club Strasbourg.
+Eiji Kawashima (川島 永嗣, Kawashima Eiji) is a Japanese professional footballer who plays as a goalkeeper for J1 League club Júbilo Iwata.

 Kawashima played in Japan for Omiya Ardija, Nagoya Grampus Eight and Kawasaki Frontale before joining Lierse S.K. in Belgium in 2010.
-He then played for another Belgian club, Standard Liège, from 2012 to 2015, and Dundee United in Scotland from 2015 to 2016.
-He represented Japan at the 2010, 2014 and 2018 FIFA World Cups, earning over 90 caps, and was also named in the final 26-player squad for the 2022 World Cup.
+He then played for another Belgian club, Standard Liège, from 2012 to 2015, Dundee United in Scotland from 2015 to 2016; Metz and Strasbourg in France from 2016 to 2023 before returning to Japan with Júbilo Iwata in 2024.

+He represented Japan at the 2010, 2014 and 2018 FIFA World Cups, earning over 90 caps, and was also named in the final 26-player squad for the 2022 FIFA World Cup before announcing retirement from international football one month later.

 Early life

-Born in Yono, Saitama, Japan, Kawashima began playing football and started to playing in the goalkeeper after he idolised Sergio Goycochea and saw a video of his performance, which touched him and since played in the goalkeeper position.
+Born in Yono, Saitama, Japan, Kawashima idolised Sergio Goycochea in his youth.
 He then joined Yononishi Junior High School and Urawa Higashi High School.

 Kawashima has an older brother and older sister.

 Club career

 Early career in Japan

 Kawashima started his professional career at Omiya Ardija in J2 League after graduating Urawa Higashi High School.
 On 6 April 2002, he made his Omiya Ardija debut.
 He went on to make 41 appearances for the side during his three-year spell.
 During his time at Omiya Ardija, Kawashima went on trial at Serie A side Parma.

 In 2004, Kawashima joined Nagoya Grampus Eight in Japan's J1 League.
 Over the three seasons, he competed with veteran goalkeeper Seigo Narazaki and served as the club's second choice goalkeeper.
-At times, Kawashima was given a chance of first team appearances, due to Narazaki suffered an injury.
+Kawashima was occasionally given the chance of first team appearances, due to Narazaki suffering an injury.
 However, Kawashima himself suffered an injury concern after injuring his hand towards the end of the season and was sidelined for four weeks.
 He went on to make 17 appearances for the side.